Royalpriesthood3260/Amazon-E-Commerce-Analysis-Project/README.md

 1. Electronics drives 65% of revenue despite having the same order volume as every other category
 2. The difference in revenue comes down to price — Electronics avg order value is 33,043 vs Clothing's 1,647
 3. Clothing has the highest discount rate at 40% but generates the least revenue and has the worst ratings
-4. Only 1 in 3 orders is actually delivered — delayed orders match delivered orders almost exactly
-5. Every city has roughly a 30% delay rate — this is a platform-wide fulfilment issue
+4. Every city has roughly a 30% delay rate
-6. Delhi and Mumbai ship the fastest but have the highest delay rates — last-mile delivery is the bottleneck
+5. Delhi and Mumbai ship the fastest but have the highest delay rates
-7. Return rates are almost identical across all payment methods — how someone pays has no effect on returns
+6. Return rates are almost identical across all payment methods
-8. Cash on Delivery has the lowest return rate at 11.54% — the opposite of what most people assume
+7. Cash on Delivery has the lowest return rate at 11.54%
-9. The top 17% of customers account for 63% of all revenue
-10. Bigger discounts have zero impact on product ratings or return rates — the numbers barely move
+8. Bigger discounts have zero impact on product ratings or return rates — the numbers barely move

 ---